-When I talk to client about world-building, I talk a lot about context.
-If, for example, there is a magic in a world, I want to know if a) magic is common, b) the protagonist has experienced magic before (if yes, how much? what kind? etc.), and c) how they feel about it.
+When I talk to client about novel world building, I talk a lot about context.
+If, for example, there is a magic in worldbuilding, I want to know if a) magic is common, b) the protagonist has experienced magic before (if yes, how much? what kind? etc.), and c) how they feel about it.
 So when a streak of green lightning flies across the room, I am looking to the protagonist for clues.
 How they react to it will tell me a lot about how magic operates in the world.

-But this sort of approach isn’t just for world-building.
-You can add an emotional stance to almost everything.
+But this sort of approach isn’t just for novel world building.
+You can add an emotional stance to almost everything, even if your book is set very much in the real world.
+Think of it as a worldbuilding approach to all of your writing.
+It’s also a principal tenet of interiority.
 How does your character see the world?
 How they react to stuff will be a very good guide.

 For example, if they see the new kid in school, they might say: